Impact of our products

 Volvo Cars’ recycled plastics vision

-Environmental care is one of Volvo Cars’ core values, and we’re constantly finding new ways to reduce our environmental impact.
+Environmental care is one of Volvo Cars’ core values, and we’re constantly finding new ways to reduce our environmental impact including making better use of sustainable materials.

 Volvo Cars has an ambition that at least 25% of all plastics in cars launched after 2025 will be made from recycled material.
 This is the most progressive statement around the use of recycled plastic by any premium automotive manufacturer.